 it is immediately written to destination.csv.
 This approach keeps only a single row of data in the memory and is

 generally very efficient.
-There is no requirement to implement the processing in this way, but keep in mind that data files
+It is recommended to implement the processing in this way because data files

-coming from KBC can by quite large (i.e. Gigabytes).
+coming from KBC can by quite large (i.e. dozens of Gigabytes).

 You can test the code with our sample table:

-You need to create a Docker Image containing and running your application.
+You need to create a Docker Image containing your application.

 Create a file named

 FROM php:7 COPY . /code/ ENTRYPOINT php /code/main.php